cyberbotics/webots/docs/discord/technical-questions.md

 Thanks!

 ##### User21 02/28/2020 11:06:46
 Hey i have a Problem with the rotation of the ur5e.
 Can i predefine a rotation for that robot and then rotate it from there?
-I want to rotate the robot around the robots z Axis over a supervisor filed but its not that easy possible because i get multiple changes in the x,y,z rotations
+I want to rotate the robot around the robots z-axis over a supervisor filed but its not that easy possible because i get multiple changes in the x,y,z rotations

 ##### David Mansolino [cyberbotics] 02/28/2020 06:27:52
 `@User21`, no problem, yes you can simply check if your action client state is succeded, see this example: [http://wiki.ros.org/actionlib#C.2B-.2B-\_SimpleActionClient](http://wiki.ros.org/actionlib#C.2B-.2B-_SimpleActionClient)